The Highland Clearances

-As sheep farming advanced so evictions rose.
+As sheep farming advanced so evictions rose in a pattern that was to become the beginning of the Highland clearances.
 In one extreme account, several thousand cottars and tenants from the estate of the Countess of Sutherland were removed to a small parish on the Eastern seaboard, told to bring the barren land into cultivation and take up fishing.
 In a pattern that was to repeat with crofting, the size of strips allocated were deliberately insufficient to support a family, forcing tenants to take up fishing to survive.
 Meanwhile, the fertile land their ancestors had farmed for centuries were re-purposed for sheep farming.

 The Highlands had moved from feudalism to capitalism in less than two generations.
 The communal townships inhabited by tenants and cottars were disappearing fast to be replaced with crofts, single occupancy small farms, and everywhere large scale farming was on the rise.
 The small size of the crofts meant that crofters were labourers to the landowners first and peasant farmers second.